sfialok31/rate-limiter/DESIGN.md

 The project consists of four modules -
 1. rate-limiter-core: Contains the core rate-limiter interface and models.
-2. rate-limiter-redis: Contains reactive and blocking implementation of rate-limiters.
+2. rate-limiter-redis: Contains reactive and blocking implementation of rate-limiters with redis.
 3. reactive-rate-limiter-spring-boot-starter: Contains a **reactive web filter** for rate limiting with spring-webflux.
 4. rate-limiter-spring-boot-starter: Contains a non-reactive filter for rate limiting with spring-web.